Mika Zibanejad: International career

 Internationally, Zibanejad has represented Sweden at the youth, junior, and senior levels.
-On 5 January 2012, Zibanejad scored the gold medal-winning golden goal for Sweden in the 2012 World Junior Ice Hockey Championships against Russia in the tournament final; the game finished 1–0.
-On 20 May 2018, Zibanejad scored a goal in the final for Sweden to help them win the 2018 IIHF World Championship.
+On 5 January 2012, Zibanejad scored the gold medal-winning golden goal for Sweden in the 2012 World Junior Championships against Russia in the tournament final; the game finished 1–0.
+On 20 May 2018, Zibanejad scored a goal in the final for Sweden to help them win the 2018 World Championship.
 He finished the tournament among the scoring leaders, recording six goals and five assists.

 On 4 December 2024, Zibanejad was named in Sweden's roster for the inaugural 4 Nations Face-Off.
 He scored the opening goal of the game against Finland on 15 February 2025.
 Ultimately, they lost the game 4–3.
 He missed the team's third game due to illness as the Swedes were eliminated from the tournament by the United States.

-On 2 May 2025, Zibanejad was named an alternate captain for Sweden's roster at the 2025 IIHF World Championship.
+On 2 May 2025, Zibanejad was named an alternate captain for Sweden's roster at the 2025 World Championship.
 He scored a goal in Sweden's opening game of the tournament against Slovakia on 9 May 2025.
 In the following match on 10 May 2025 against Austria, Zibanejad scored twice, including the game-winning goal, bringing his tally to three goals in two games.
 He added another goal to his tally on 14 May against Latvia.
-On 22 May, in the quarter-final against defending champions Czechia, Zibanejad provided an assist and a secondary assist to help lead Sweden to the semi-finals.
+On 22 May, in the quarterfinals against defending champions Czechia, Zibanejad provided an assist and a secondary assist to help lead Sweden to the semifinals.
 Zibanejad scored a goal and provided a secondary assist in their final game of the tournament on 25 May against Denmark to help Sweden win the bronze medal at Avicii Arena in Stockholm.
 He tallied five goals and three assists over the course of the tournament.

+On 2 January 2026, Zibanejad was named in Sweden's roster for the 2026 Winter Olympics.
+He scored a goal and provided an assist in their opening game against hosts Italy on 11 February at the PalaItalia in Milan.
+He provided an assist in their final preliminary round match on 14 February against Slovakia.
+In the qualification playoff on 17 February, he scored a goal and provided an assist against Latvia.
+In the quarterfinal game on 18 February against the United States, Zibanejad scored a crucial equalizing goal with 91 seconds left in the third period to send the game to overtime, where Sweden eventually lost.
+He finished the tournament with three goals and three assists in five games.